ibm-cloud-docs/containers/cs_app_knative.md

 ## Using volumes to access Kubernetes secrets and config maps
 {: #knative-access-volume}

 Access Kubernetes secrets and config maps from your Knative service by mounting the secret or config map as a volume to your Knative service.
 {: shortdesc}

 Knative services support the Kubernetes `volume` specification to mount an existing Kubernetes secret or configmap to your app.
 Although the `volume` specification is supported, not all of the related features are supported in Knative.
 As of today, you can mount volumes that point to Kubernetes secrets or config maps only.
-To access other types of volumes, such as persisten storage claims (PVCs), you must use Kubernetes directly.
+To access other types of volumes, such as persistent volume claims (PVCs), you must use Kubernetes directly.
 {: note}

 1. Retrieve existing Kubernetes secrets or config maps in your cluster and note the name of the secret or config map that you want to mount.